edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 # Color Matching

-After installing everything, I noticed a different color hue between the kitchen lights and the under cabinet LEDs.
+After installing everything, I noticed a different color hue between the kitchen lights and the under-cabinet LEDs.
 The cabinet lights were more magenta than the rest of the kitchen.

 I have already solved this problem  when installing different model can lights in the living room and kitchen.

-Ths solution is to add some green to the lights.
+The solution is to add some green to the lights.
 Photography and videography use gels to shift color balance.
 In my case, I needed some light green.

 [BHPhotoVideo green filter gel](https://www.bhphotovideo.com/c/product/166314-REG/Gam_GC1589_1_8_Plus_Green_Cine.html)

 I cut this into 1/8" strips after experimenting on the amount of green I needed to add.
-Then attached these to the plastic covers of the LED channels with a bit of tape, and I got consistent color throughout the kitchen.
+Then I attached these to the plastic covers of the LED channels with a bit of tape, and I got consistent color throughout the kitchen.

 # End result